brianHarder/ChoateStudentHelp/README.md

 This class performs simulations to return the average score by guessing every question on either the SAT or the ACT.

-	Sub-Function #1: SAT
+<ins>Sub-Function #1: SAT</ins>

 This sub-function returns the score one would get by guessing every question on the SAT, either by randomizing their answers or choosing the same one every time.
 10,000 trials are performed.

 Parameter #1: same_answer
-This parameter expresses whether or not the same answer is to be chosen for every question in the simulation.
+- This parameter expresses whether or not the same answer is to be chosen for every question in the simulation.
 True indicates that the same answer will be chosen every time.
-This is inputted as a boolean, so either True or False.
+- This is inputted as a boolean, so either True or False.

 Parameter #2: answer
-This parameter is the answer that is to be chosen in the case that same_answer is true.
+- This parameter is the answer that is to be chosen in the case that same_answer is true.
-This is inputted as an integer from 1 to 4, representing A, B, C, and D, respectively.
+- This is inputted as an integer from 1 to 4, representing A, B, C, and D, respectively.

-	Sub-Function #2: ACT
+<ins>Sub-Function #2: ACT</ins>

 This sub-function returns the score one would get by guessing every question on the ACT, either by randomizing their answers or choosing the same one every time.
 10,000 trials are performed.
 The math section of this exam has 5 answer questions, so modifications were made from the SAT function.

 Parameter #1: same_answer
-This parameter expresses whether or not the same answer is to be chosen for every question in the simulation.
+-This parameter expresses whether or not the same answer is to be chosen for every question in the simulation.
 True indicates that the same answer will be chosen every time.
-This is inputted as a boolean, so either True or False.
+-This is inputted as a boolean, so either True or False.

 Parameter #2: math_answer
-This parameter is the answer that is to be chosen for all the math questions in the case that same_answer is true.
+-This parameter is the answer that is to be chosen for all the math questions in the case that same_answer is true.
-This is inputted as an integer from 1 to 5, representing A, B, C, D, and E, respectively.
+-This is inputted as an integer from 1 to 5, representing A, B, C, D, and E, respectively.

 Parameter #3: other_answer
-This parameter is the answer that is to be chosen on all sections except math in the case that same_answer is true.
+-This parameter is the answer that is to be chosen on all sections except math in the case that same_answer is true.
-This is inputted as an integer from 1 to 4, representing A, B, C, and D, respectively.
+-This is inputted as an integer from 1 to 4, representing A, B, C, and D, respectively.

-Function #3: stocks
+<ins>Function #3: stocks</ins>

 This function returns the current price and displays a graph of the price over a time interval for a given stock.

 Parameter #1: ticker
-This is the ticker symbol for the stock.
+-This is the ticker symbol for the stock.
-It is inputted as a string, such as “AMZN”.
+-It is inputted as a string, such as “AMZN”.

 Parameter #2: start
-This is the start date for the interval over which the stock’s price will be graphed.
+-This is the start date for the interval over which the stock’s price will be graphed.
-This parameter is given as a string of the year, month, and day that are separated by dashes.
+-This parameter is given as a string of the year, month, and day that are separated by dashes.
 Zeroes are added for single digit months or days, and no spaces are included.
-Example: “2016-04-26”  (April 26th, 2016)
+-Example: “2016-04-26”  (April 26th, 2016)

 Parameter #3: end
-This is the end date for the interval over which the stock’s price will be graphed.
+-This is the end date for the interval over which the stock’s price will be graphed.
-This parameter is given as a string of the year, month, and day that are separated by dashes.
+-This parameter is given as a string of the year, month, and day that are separated by dashes.
 Zeroes are added for single digit months or days, and no spaces are included.

-Function #4: fortune_teller
+<ins>Function #4: fortune_teller</ins>

 This function is a game that is designed to be similar to the paper origami fortune tellers where the user picks several options one after the other.
 These inputs are given in the command prompt as numbers, either 1 or 2, depending on which option the user desires.
 However, errors such as giving letters or a number outside of {1, 2} are handled.
 No parameters are needed for this function.

-Function #5: walking_time
+<ins>Function #5: walking_time</ins>

 This function returns how long it would take to walk, on average, between two buildings on the Choate campus.
 A fairly comprehensive list of buildings is available, and the result can be a decimal or separated into minutes and seconds.

 Parameter #1: building1
-This parameter is the first building in the pair used for calculating the walking time.
+-This parameter is the first building in the pair used for calculating the walking time.
-This is inputted as a string with the building name typed exactly as it is in the dictionary.
+-This is inputted as a string with the building name typed exactly as it is in the dictionary.

 Available buildings:
-Memorial House
+-Memorial House
-Hill House
+-Hill House
-Squire Stanley
+-Squire Stanley
-Sally Hart Lodge
+-Sally Hart Lodge
-Chapel
+-Chapel
-WJAC
+-WJAC
-Colony Hall
+-Colony Hall
-PMAC
+-PMAC
-Steele Hall
+-Steele Hall
-Lanphier Center
+-Lanphier Center
-Carl Icahn Science Center
+-Carl Icahn Science Center
-Humanities Building
+-Humanities Building
-Andrew Mellon Library
+-Andrew Mellon Library
-St. John Hall
+-St. John Hall
-Tenney/Bernhard
+-Tenney/Bernhard
-Archbold
+-Archbold
-CK/McCook
+-CK/McCook
-Pratt Health Center
+-Pratt Health Center
-Pierce
+-Pierce
-Woodhouse/Combination
+-Woodhouse/Combination
-Logan Munroe
+-Logan Munroe
-Hunt Tennis Center
+-Hunt Tennis Center
-Atwater/Mead
+-Atwater/Mead
-Spencer
+-Spencer

 Parameter #2: building2
-This parameter is the second building in the pair used for calculating the walking time.
+-This parameter is the second building in the pair used for calculating the walking time.
-This is inputted as a string with the building name typed exactly as it is in the dictionary.
+-This is inputted as a string with the building name typed exactly as it is in the dictionary.

 Parameter #3: seconds
-This parameter determines if the output will be given as an integer of minutes with a decimal (2.25) or a string of minutes and seconds (2 minutes and 15 seconds).
+-This parameter determines if the output will be given as an integer of minutes with a decimal (2.25) or a string of minutes and seconds (2 minutes and 15 seconds).
 True will run the second option of a string with minutes and seconds separated.
-This is inputted as a boolean, so either True or False.
+-This is inputted as a boolean, so either True or False.

-Function #6: visual_design
+<ins>Function #6: visual_design</ins>

 This function displays an interesting, randomized visual design using the PIL library.
 There are 3 options for the image design to be created: a spiraling shape, a glut of circles, or 4 colored sections separated in a unique way.

 Parameter #1: vertices
-This is the number of vertices of the regular polygon that would be used only for option #1.
+-This is the number of vertices of the regular polygon that would be used only for option #1.
 For example, 4 would create a spiral of squares.
-This parameter is given as a whole number larger than 3.
+-This parameter is given as a whole number larger than 3.

 Parameter #2: layers
-This parameter is used in different ways for the various options to elaborate the image.
+-This parameter is used in different ways for the various options to elaborate the image.
 In the spiral design, the color is changed every time the iteration is divisible by layers.
 For option #2, the number of circles drawn equals layers.
 Option #3 uses layers to determine how many rectangles are drawn; it is the same for the horizontal and vertical directions.
 The actual number of rectangles is given by 1000/layers.
-This is given as an integer that divides evenly into 1000.
+-This is given as an integer that divides evenly into 1000.

 Parameter #3: colors
-This is all the possible colors that could be used in the image.
+-This is all the possible colors that could be used in the image.
 Depending on the option, one or many of these colors may be used.
-This parameter is inputted as a list of all the colors, which can be represented as RGB tuples or strings like “red”.
+-This parameter is inputted as a list of all the colors, which can be represented as RGB tuples or strings like “red”.

 Parameter #4: option
-This parameter determines which of the 3 visual designs will be displayed.
+-This parameter determines which of the 3 visual designs will be displayed.
-This is given as an integer from 1 to 3, representing the 3 options.
+-This is given as an integer from 1 to 3, representing the 3 options.